w3f/polkadot-wiki/docs/learn/learn-proxies.md

 the proxied account.
 For example, staking proxies have permission to do only staking-related transactions.

-You can set up a proxy account via the proxy pallet.
-When you set a proxy, you must choose a type of proxy for the relationship. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} offers:
+When you set a proxy, you must choose a type of proxy for the relationship.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} offers:

 - **Any**: allow any transaction, including balance transfers.
 In most cases, this should be avoided as the proxy account is used more frequently than the cold account and is therefore less secure.